25/09/2025- 05/01/2026 (Week 1 - Week 15)

 - When it takes too long to navigate

-Affinity Mapping: Research method in order to reveal the themes and
+Affinity Mapping: Research method in order to reveal the themes

-sessions, helping the team share around a topic.
+discussion sessions, helping the team share around a topic.

 Week 6 - Stakeholders